-The basic residential water well system (with a steel sleeve wellhead) looks like the diagram above.
+The basic (Standard Pressure) residential water well system (with a steel sleeve wellhead) looks like the diagram to the right.
 The submersible pump pushes water up through the drop pipe to the surface.
 The check valve keeps water from flowing back into the well.
 The pressure switch turns the pump on when the pressure drops and off when the pressure builds up.
 This happens over a 20 psi range.
 The pressure is stored in the pressure tank - typically 84 or 116 gallons.
 If the system builds too much pressure, the relief valve will release the excess pressure to prevent the pump from being damaged.
 If the well produces less water than your water demand over a period of time and the well temporarily runs dry, a PumpSaver device will shut off the pump to protect the pump from overheating (and potentially weakening the casing and causing it to collapse click here for a pdf file showing a picture of casing collapse).

 This has been the tried and true system for generations.
 It works in almost every situation.
 But it does have some drawbacks.